zalterego36/HA_confirmable_timer_reminder/README.md

         Save the automation to handle the response to the notification.

-Step 5: Add Dashboard Card
+Step 5: Add Dashboard Card (Optional - Mine Requires the Button Card Addon from HACs or Create your Own)

 To allow quick access to the task reminder and last completed date, add a dashboard card.